Instructional Technology and Instructional Design

 You’ll share with me.
 I’ll share with you.
 Then we’ll be able to share the stories of successes and failures with others.
 As a result, we all learn from each other.

-Please contact James D’Annibale, Technology & Learning Commons Librarian, if you’d like to learn more about this or if you’re ready to get started.
-James can be reached at firstname.lastname@example.org or in Library Office 012
+Please contact Melanie Tutin, Instructional Designer, if you’d like to learn more about this or if you’re ready to get started.
+Email Melanie or visit her in the Library Office 015

 We will work together to identify your goals for your students and figure out the best ways to reach them.
 The best might be what you’re already doing and we validate that.
 Either way, you’ll feel good about our discussions.